 A seaside ceremony with Natalia Milosz-Piekarska

 When jeweller Natalia Milosz-Piekarska recently married her husband, Jeremy, she envisaged a relaxed, outdoor wedding filled with friends and warm ocean air.
 Planning the whole event themselves, the two chose a seaside venue and asked guests to bring a plate of food to share, in lieu of gifts.
-Natalia even designed her own engagement ring, and wedding bands for two.
+Natalia even designed her own sapphire and diamond engagement ring, and wedding bands for two.
 She tells us in her own words.